gordonturner/etsy-open-api-client/docs/ShopShippingProfileApi.md

     ShopShippingProfileApi apiInstance = new ShopShippingProfileApi(defaultClient);
     Long shopId = 56L; // Long | The unique positive non-zero numeric ID for an Etsy Shop.
-    Long shippingProfileId = 56L; // Long | The numeric ID of the [shipping profile](/documentation/reference#tag/ShopListing-ShippingProfile) associated with the listing.
-Required when listing type=physical.
+    Long shippingProfileId = 56L; // Long | The numeric ID of the [shipping profile](/documentation/reference#operation/getShopShippingProfile) associated with the listing.
+Required when listing type is `physical`.
     Float primaryCost = 3.4F; // Float | The cost of shipping to this country/region alone, measured in the store's default currency.
     Float secondaryCost = 3.4F; // Float | The cost of shipping to this country/region with another item, measured in the store's default currency.
     String destinationCountryIso = "\"null\""; // String | The ISO code of the country to which the listing ships.
 If null, request sets destination to destination_region.
 Required if destination_region is null or not provided.